pouljohn1/johny-code-experiences/courses/frameworks-clash/4-comparison.md

   - Clear frontend-backend split; scales well across teams and future clients (e.g., mobile)
   - You pick the exact libraries you want; full freedom
   - Very easy to deploy anywhere (including your own servers via e.g., Coolify)
+  - Frontend builds to static assets; trivial to host on any static host/CDN
   - Pleasant to work with if you know what you’re doing
 - **Cons**
   - Poor SEO by default (no SSR); fine if SEO isn’t required